What Is A Rewards Credit Card?

 | Public Bank | VIP/Green Points | Varies by catalog |

-Important: Point values can vary depending on what you redeem them for.
+Point values can vary depending on what you redeem them for.
 Air miles conversions often give better value than shopping vouchers, but only if you actually book flights.
-An RM50 voucher for a store you never visit has zero real value.
+For example, 10,000 Maybank TreatsPoints converts to roughly 2,000 Enrich Miles, which can get you a domestic Malaysia Airlines flight during off-peak periods.

 How to Choose the Right Rewards Credit Card